Chemotherapy

 Cancer cells tend to multiply much more quickly than most healthy cells.
 Chemotherapy is a medication-based systemic treatment that capitalizes on this common tumor characteristic.
 After being precisely developed by a medical oncologist, a tailored combination of powerful drugs is administered to the patient, usually as an infusion into a vein (intravenously).
 Once the drugs enter the bloodstream, they can circulate throughout the body to target and destroy rapidly dividing cancer cells, some of which may have spread far from the primary tumor.

 Tampa General Hospital’s Cancer Institute proudly offers the latest innovations in chemotherapy and other cancer treatments.
-Accredited by the Commission on Cancer (CoC), TGH has earned the prestigious “High Performing in Cancer” designation from U.S. News & World Report for 2023-24, ranking us among the top 10% of hospitals in the nation.
+Accredited by the Commission on Cancer (CoC), TGH has been named One of the Nation's Best from U.S. News & World Report for 2024-25.

 What Conditions Can Be Treated With Chemotherapy?